 Nevada Radon Education Program

-The Nevada Radon Education Program (NREP), supported by the EPA and Nevada State Health Division (NSHD), was instituted in 2007 to educate the citizens of Nevada about the radon health risk.
+The Nevada Radon Education Program (NREP), supported by the EPA and Nevada Division of Public and Behavioral Health, was instituted in 2007 to educate the citizens of Nevada about the radon health risk.
 University of Nevada Cooperative Extension (UNCE) offers literature, educational programs and radon test kits in many county Extension offices.

 Radon is a naturally occurring radioactive gas that has no odor, color or taste and is produced by the breakdown of uranium in soil, rock and water.
 Uranium is found in all soils and in higher concentrations in granite, shale and phosphates.
 As it decays into radon gas, it moves through the soil into the atmosphere, where it is harmlessly dispersed in outdoor air or can enter buildings through foundation openings and become trapped inside.
 When it enters a building, it can accumulate and present a health concern for occupants.
 Buildings other than homes can also have radon concerns (such as commercial buildings, schools, apartments, etc.).